Submit a request to facilities management to have work performed promplty.

 Our services include: campus safety, maintenance and repairs, operations (mailroom, campus parking and switchboard) and construction management.

-DYC employees may request new space or a change in how space is allocated by completing a Space Request or Change Form (PDF) and forwarding it to the Mechanical Trades Manager for review and processing.
+D'Youville employees may request new space or a change in how space is allocated by completing a Space Request or Change Form (PDF) and forwarding it to the Mechanical Trades Manager for review and processing.

 An approved Space Request or Change Form (PDF) must be submitted before any change of use or modification to the space is performed.